devJuanS/fullstackopen-course/part-02/phonebook/README.md

 ## Step 9: Deleting entries from the phonebook.

 **Goal**: Make it possible for users to delete entries from the phonebook.

+## Step 10: Replacing the number for an existing person using the HTTP PUT method.

+**Goal**: Change the functionality so that if a number is added to an already existing user, the new number will replace the old number using the HTTP PUT method.